Lisly25/Inception/README.md

 #### Nginx

 Nginx is used to host the website.
 It has access to the docker volume that contains the wordpress website's files

+The website should only be accessible via HTTPS, so the server doesn't listen on port 80 (which is used for HTTP)

+HTTPS is made secure using SSL (Secure Socket Layer) / TLS (Transport Layer Security, which is an updated, more secure version of SSL).

 ##### The configuration files